ska-telescope/ska-itf-te/README.md

-# ska-itf-te
+# ska-mid-itf Readme
+This  project contains contains the software to test the hardware and other subsystems in the SKA MID ITF facility.
+It provides tests through SCPI and Tango to control remote devices through RaspberryPi GPIO pins.
+Currently hardware that can be tested include Attenuator, Signal Generator, Spectrum Analyser.

 ## Makefile for SW server access
-A subset of the makefile commands available in the [Deploy Mid ITF](https://gitlab.com/ska-telescope/sdi/ska-cicd-deploy-low-itf) have been added to the resources folder.
+A subset of the makefile commands available in the [Deploy Mid ITF](https://gitlab.com/ska-telescope/sdi/ska-cicd-deploy-mid-itf) have been added to the resources folder.

 #### PRO TIP: ALWAYS ADD ` --dry` TO THE END OF A MAKE COMMAND IF YOU WANT TO SEE WHAT IT IS GOING TO TRY TO DO.